ani-portfolio/ani-portfolio/README.md

 <br/>

 ### <div align="center">Hello, I'm Ani.
-### <div align="center">I’m a self-starting Machine Learning Engineer / Data Scientist, with a passion for using ML & DS to build solutions for complex problems</div>
+### <div align="center">I’m a Machine Learning Engineer / Data Scientist, with a passion for using Data & ML to build solutions for complex problems</div>

 ## Connect with me
 <div align="center">